Archives of Ohio United Methodism

-The Archives of Ohio United Methodism, (AOUM) a collective history of The United Methodist Church in Ohio, are held at Ohio Wesleyan University in Delaware, Ohio.
+The Archives of Ohio United Methodism, (AOUM) a collective history of The United Methodist Church in Ohio, are held at Methodist Theological School in Ohio in Delaware, Ohio.
 The current collection comprises documents from the two conferences of The United Methodist Church in Ohio; the West Ohio Conference and the East Ohio Conference.
 The collections of the two conferences were unified to form the Archives of Ohio United Methodism in 2003.